John Owen (author): Child sexual abuse

 In September 2001, John Owen was arrested and charged with serious criminal offences against children at Ysgol Gyfun Rhydfelen.
-On October the 4th 2001 John Owen was found dead at his caravan in Porthcawl having failed to appear in court.
+On 4 October 2001 John Owen was found dead at his caravan in Porthcawl, having failed to appear in court.
 He had committed suicide.

 Many believed that the reason why John Owen got away with the serious acts for so long and continue to perpetrate was because the school was hiding the truth (not giving all the evidence to police), to stop the public losing confidence in Welsh-medium education.

-Later an inquiry was launched by the Children's Commissioner Peter Clarke called the “Clywch Report” which also listed the major list of allegations against John Owen, and gave recommendations that should be implemented to stop something similar happening again.
+Later an inquiry was launched by the Children's Commissioner Peter Clarke called the "Clywch Report", which also listed the major list of allegations against John Owen, and gave recommendations that should be implemented to stop something similar happening again.
 Clarke said in the report "No-one who heard the evidence I have heard in my Inquiry could, in good faith, harbour any doubts that Mr John Owen was guilty of serious acts of sexual impropriety against some pupils at Ysgol Gyfun Rhydfelen."